-Anne and Denis are on location at the Liffey Head to walk, talk and learn with Mary Kelly Quinn, Professor, Head Of School, School of Biology and Environmental Science at UCD; with Niall Ó Brolcháin, Research Associate at the Insight Centre for Data Analytics specialising in Peatland restoration, and with Andrea Webb, Park Ranger at the Liffey Head Bog for NPWS.
+Anne & Denis are on location at the Liffey Head to walk, talk and learn with Mary Kelly Quinn, Professor, Head Of School, School of Biology and Environmental Science at UCD and with Andrea Webb, NPWS Park Ranger for the Liffey Head Bog.
 These conversations will result in a film to be screened later in the programme.

 PROVISIONAL PROGRAMME